Fire at Indonesia retirement home kills 16 people

 A fire at a nursing home on the Indonesian island of Sulawesi has killed 16 people and injured three others, according to the police.

-Jimmu Rotinsulu, the head of the fire and rescue agency in the city of Manado, said firefighters received the report of the blaze at the Werdha Damai retirement home at 8:31pm on Sunday.
+Jimmu Rotinsulu, the head of the fire and rescue agency in the city of Manado, said firefighters received a report of the blaze at the Werdha Damai retirement home at 8:31pm (12:31 GMT) on Sunday.

 Recommended Storieslist of 4 items